Article I: Definitions

-3. Threatening and/or Endangering Behavior – Physical abuse, sexual misconduct (see University Student Sexual Misconduct policy for additional details), domestic violence, verbal abuse, threats, intimidation, harassment, restraint, coercion, bullying and/or other conduct which threatens or endangers the health or safety of any person.
+3. Threatening, Endangering, and/or Discriminatory Behavior – Physical abuse, sexual misconduct (see University Student Sexual Misconduct policy for additional details), domestic violence, verbal abuse, threats, intimidation, harassment, restraint, coercion, bullying, stalking and/or other conduct which threatens or endangers the health or safety of any person.

 4. Weapons and Dangerous Materials – Possession of firearms, explosives, other weapons, or dangerous chemicals on University premises or use of any item, even if legally possessed, in a manner that harms, threatens or causes fear to others.
 Possession or use of any item in a manner that harms, threatens or causes fear to others.
 Discharge of a firearm on University premises will result in immediate suspension or expulsion.

 5. Hazing – Hazing, defined as an act which endangers or jeopardizes the mental or physical health or safety of a student or University community member, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
 The express or implied consent of the victim will not be a defense.
 Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.
 This includes, but is not limited to, all violations of applicable hazing laws.
 Examples of a group may include a team, Greek organization, club, “local” or colloquial clique or circle of people.